KCLO-TV: History

 Upon signing on as a full-power station on November 28, 1988, KCLO-TV aired KELO-TV's newscasts on an hour delay, with five-minute local cut-ins at 6 p.m. and 10 p.m.
 The local cut-ins were discontinued in January 1991 when KCLO-TV began airing all local and network programming live, time-shifted for the Mountain Time Zone.
 According to station officials, this was initially intended to allow Black Hills viewers to stay abreast of late-breaking coverage of the Gulf War.
 Due to favorable reception of the shuffled schedule, Midcontinent decided to make the shifted schedule permanent, thus returning to the schedule that had aired in Rapid City between 1981 and 1988.

 On January 12, 1996, Midcontinent Media announced that it had sold KELO-TV and its satellites to Young Broadcasting for $50 million.
 Young assumed control on May 31, 1996.
 Young Broadcasting merged with Media General in 2013, Media General was in turn acquired by Nexstar Broadcasting Group in a sale announced in January 2016 and completed on January 17, 2017.

 KELO-TV along with KDLO-TV and KPLO-TV started a second subchannel, UTV (renamed KELOXTRA in 2021), with the market's UPN affiliation on March 15, 2004.
 UPN programs had been seen in Sioux Falls on KCPO-LP (channel 26); while it technically increased the coverage area of UPN programming, it made it a digital-only service as opposed to analog KCPO-LP, which limited the number of viewers who could tune in at the time.
 UTV became the MyNetworkTV affiliate in Sioux Falls in 2006; The CW went to WB affiliate KWSD-TV, owned by Rapid Broadcasting.
 UTV was not broadcast in Rapid City, where Rapid-owned KKRA-LP was the MyNetworkTV affiliate.

+KCLO-TV lost its CBS affiliation to KNBN (channel 21, NewsCenter1) on August 1, 2026, as part of a modified renewal of most other Nexstar affiliations with CBS.
+At that time, it became a primary CW affiliate.
+Rapid City was one of two markets where stations owned by Forum Communications Company assumed the CBS affiliation from Nexstar-owned stations in their markets.

 Subchannels

+KCLO-TV's transmitter is located on Skyline Drive near downtown Rapid City.
 The station's signal is multiplexed: